das-buro-am-draht/spring-cache-dynamodb/README.md

 <dependency>
     <groupId>com.dasburo</groupId>
     <artifactId>spring-cache-dynamodb</artifactId>
-    <version>0.9.6</version>
+    <version>2.0.0</version>
 </dependency>
 ```
+This release is using the AWS Java SDK v2.x.
+If you must use v1.x, please use a version prior to 2.0.0 of this library.

 ## Usage

 ### Quick start

-There is an autoconfiguration class that will setup a simple key-value cache for you, provided you have specified the following properties.
+There is an autoconfiguration class that will set up a simple key-value cache for you, provided you have specified the following properties.

 #### Properties